microsoft/teams-ai/js/samples/04.ai.c.actionMapping.lightBot/README.md

 </details>
 <details open>
     <summary><h3>Prompt engineering</h3></summary>
-The prompt files have descriptive prompt engineering that, in plain language, instructs GPT how the message extension should conduct itself at submit time.
+The prompt files have descriptive prompt engineering that, in plain language, instructs the assistant how the message extension should conduct itself at submit time.
 For example:

 #### skprompt.txt